Choosing a cell phone service can feel like a maze.

 What are the best phone deals available for new customers?

-Carriers frequently offer deals for new customers.
+Carriers are always rolling out deals for new customers.

-Some give trade-in credits for old devices.
+Some even offer trade-in credits for your old devices.

 How do I set up service on my new smartphone?

-Setting up is usually straightforward.
+Setting up is usually a piece of cake.

-Turn on your phone and follow the on-screen instructions.
+Just turn on your phone and follow the on-screen instructions.

 Are there any monthly plans available for around 25 bucks?